franco148/emaily-app/server/README.md

 - Installing dependency of stripe in backend side
   - npm install stripe --save

-- Installing a tools for parsing the request payloads
+- Installing a tool for parsing the request payloads
   - npm install --save body-parser

+- Installing a dependency for sendgrid tool.

 ##### Important Heroku Commands
 - heroku open: It will give us the address we need to use in google developer console.